89luca89/distrobox/docs/README.md

 - Leverage high abundance of curated distro images for docker/podman to manage multiple environments

-Refer to the compatiblity list for an overview of supported host's distro [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).
+Refer to the compatibility list for an overview of supported host's distro [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).

 ### Aims